wichofly/meet/README.md

 # Meet App

 ## Description
+This is a Serverless, Progressive Web Application (APP) with React, using software development testing methods (TDD and  BDD) to shape the code.

-The App displays a list of upcoming events in the city and time of the user's choice.
-It will also be available for users to use when they are offline.
+The App displays a list of upcoming events in many cities and time of the user's choice.
+It is also available for users to use when they are offline.

 ## Objective